LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Plugin UpdateRate

 In `Threading` option, there is a parameter called `Policy`, when using `SeparateThread`, you can specify at which update rate the plugin updates it's values.

+We mentioned that `UpdateRate 60` in threading means that 60 times per second plugin will try to fetch new data from windows and then transfer that data to handlers for them to update.

+Handlers can be updated several times per one update request (update request here is determined by `Threading` update rate), and they will keep their data as if there were more updates.

+_"Effectively"_ handlers update at infinite speed, because they don't lose any intermediate values when you update them rarely, you just sample their values at your own not-so-high rate (determined by update rate in threading and update rate of the skin).

+`UpdataRate 1000` in a handler (for example, in waveform) will mean that 1000 times per second handler will draw a new line on the image.<br/>
+If threading have `UpdateRate 60`, then there will be 60 requests for update, during most of which handler will draw 17 lines.

+---

 Most of the time, increasing `UpdateRate` parameter above lets say..
 60 wouldn't make much difference.